AP-NJA/Melee_Scripts/README.md

 A repository for storing Melee Scripts for TASing.
 Only works for the NTSC-U ISO of Smash Bros.
 Melee.

-## How do you run the script?
+## How do you run the script(s)?

-You'll need [Dolphin Lua Core](https://github.com/SwareJonge/Dolphin-Lua-Core) to run the script.
+You'll need [Dolphin Lua Core](https://github.com/SwareJonge/Dolphin-Lua-Core) to run the script(s).
 Once you have the latest version downloaded, follow this path:

 ```
 Dolphin/